by Dr. Will Cole

 Alternative Breakfast Idea: Fasting + Anti-Inflammatory Turmeric Matcha Tonic

 Another way to drive inflammation down is intermittent fasting.
-Sipping on this tea and waiting until lunch allows your body to clear out inflammation a little faster.
+Sipping on this tea and waiting until lunch to eat any food allows your body to clear out inflammation a little faster.
 If intermittent fasting isn’t your thing, just have this yummy golden tonic as your midmorning snack.

 - 2 cups water